OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ### **Legal** (Complete before Feature Complete Date)
 - [ ] Changed or new open source libraries are cleared and approved, or N/A. (Legal Release Services/Cass Tucker/Release PM).
-- [ ] Licenses and Certificates of Originality (COOs) are updated, or N/A

 ### **Innovation** (Complete 1 week before Feature Complete Date)
 - [ ] Consider whether any aspects of the feature may be patentable.
 If any identified, disclosures have been submitted.

 ### **Translation** (Complete by Feature Complete Date)
-- [ ] PII updates are merged, or N/A.
+- [ ] PII (Program Integrated Information) updates are merged (i.e. all English strings due for translation have been delivered), or N/A.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## **Beta**